Fit and plot a dose-response curve for luminescence data (Lx/Tx against dose)

 - sample

-data.frame (required): data frame with three columns for
+data.frame (required): data frame with columns for

-x = Dose
+Dose

 .
 The column for the test dose response is optional, but requires'TnTx'